Morebus: Morebus

 Morebus is the main operating company.
-It runs roughly 50 public routes, spanning Hythe in the east, Wareham in the west, Swanage in the south and Salisbury in the north.
+It runs roughly 60 public routes, spanning Hythe in the east, Wareham in the west, Swanage in the south and Salisbury in the north.
 It also operates many school and college services.

 UniBus

 Enviro 400 MMC operating route '16' in 2019.

-Morebus operates five routes on behalf of Bournemouth University and Arts University Bournemouth.
+Morebus operates four routes on behalf of Bournemouth University and Arts University Bournemouth.
 During the summer of 2016, the services were rebranded as 'Unibus', with new Alexander Dennis Enviro 400 MMC's arriving in a new livery, all with different colour schemes.
 These buses have WiFi and USB chargers, which passengers can use at no extra cost.

 From 2004, when the university contract was transferred to Wilts & Dorset from Yellow Buses, until the end of 2009, services were branded as Unilinx and operated by a mixed fleet of double-deck buses (Optare Spectras and brand-new Volvo B7TL ELC Myllennium Vyking convertibles) painted in a modified version of the 'more' livery.
 Unilinx-branded buses were also a common sight on non-Unilinx services, especially on service 152 (later the 52) where ELC Myllennium Vyking buses ran open-top throughout the summer.

 In 2009, when the university contract was renewed, eight buses (of which six were Scania Enviro 400 double deckers) were used on the U1, U2 and U4 routes, with a Scania Solar single deck bus on the U3 route.
 These were purchased new, while an ex-London articulated Mercedes-Benz Citaro bus was introduced to route U1 on 10 January 2010, primarily running a shuttle service to boost capacity between Talbot Campus and the student residences at Lansdowne.
 It was believed to be the first such bus in service on the South Coast, and initially had its route number and destination blinds as part of its livery (including a misspelling of 'Cranborne' as 'Cranbourne') as this bus was used exclusively between Talbot Campus and Cranborne House.
 From January 2010, these routes were branded as 'The Bus for Bournemouth University' or 'The Bus for BU', with buses appearing in the institution's primary corporate colours of white and pink.
 For the 2012–2013 academic year, a second articulated bus was acquired.

-The university contract was renewed again in 2016, with 12 new ADL Enviro 400MMC buses introduced and in 2022 a new fleet of ADL Enviro 400 double decker buses, with USB chargers for smart devices, free WiFi and the low emissions Euro 6 engine were introduced for the university routes, with the older buses reassigned to other morebus services.
+The university contract was renewed again in 2016, with 12 new ADL Enviro 400MMC buses introduced and in 2022 a new fleet of ADL Enviro 400MMC double decker buses, with USB chargers for smart devices, free WiFi and the low emissions Euro 6 engine were introduced for the university routes, with the older buses reassigned to other morebus services.

 In 2023 a new Unibus route, the U5, was introduced to access the university multi-sport site at Chapel Gate.
+Although this route has been transferred to Tomorrows Travel from September 2025.